 To Arrange a Confidential Meeting to Learn More

 For more information please call me at (716) 204-2071.
-I would look forward to scheduling a confidential conference with you or for you with Peter Fleischmann, Executive Director of the Foundation for Jewish Philanthropies.
+I would look forward to scheduling a confidential conference with you or for you with Irv Levy, Executive Director of the Foundation for Jewish Philanthropies.

 Executive Director of the JCC

 How a planned gift is different from an Annual Fund gift

 Gifts to our annual fund or for membership dues are made from your discretionary income.
 They may be budgeted for, but they are not planned by philanthropic definition

 - Outright gifts that use appreciated assets as a substitute for cash

 - Gifts that return income or other financial benefits to you in return for your contribution

 Benefits of making a planned gift to the JCC of Greater Buffalo